 Adding in Too Many Ingredients

 It can be tempting to coat and stuff eggplants with lots of tomato sauce, cheese, herbs, and spices.
 "But doing this will mask eggplant's wonderful flavor," says Norton.
-"Using too much sauce and cheese can also lead to a gooey dish, with the eggplant not holding everything together as well as it should," she says.
+"Using too much sauce and cheese can also lead to a gooey dish, with the eggplant soft and not holding everything together as well as it should," she says.
 Practice restraint with eggplant dish and use ingredients to complement and enhance the eggplant, not mask it.

-Depending on variety and size, eggplants take 15 to 25 minutes to fully cook.
+Depending on variety and size, and how they are cut, eggplants take 15 to 25 minutes to fully cook.
 Undercook them and you'll be left with a bitter-tasting veggie that has the texture of a cotton ball, says Norton.
 "Most recipes can accurately predict how much time it will take for eggplants to fully cook.
 Go for a 15 minute minimum with thin slices of tender eggplant varieties," she says.
 Otherwise, a cooked eggplant will be slightly browned, reduced in size, aromatic, and the inside will be creamy.